redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 ### Submitting

 Submitting the form should use the `createComment` function we added to our services and GraphQL.
-We'll need to add a mutation to the form component and an `onSubmit` hander to the form so that the create can be called with the data in the form:
+We'll need to add a mutation to the form component and an `onSubmit` hander to the form so that the create can be called with the data in the form.
+And since `createComment` could return an error we'll add the **FormError** component to display it:

 ```javascript{5,11,13-22,25,27-29,35-39,65}
 // web/src/components/CommentForm/CommentForm.js